 - Rash or hives

 - Stings and bites

 - Urinary symptoms

 - Work-related injuries

-Call 911 and seek emergency care for sudden or unexpected medical problems, like:
+Call 911 and seek emergency care for sudden or unexpected medical problems, including:

 - Amputation of limbs or deep wounds with severe bleeding

 - Chest pain (suspected heart attack or stroke)